Hypergraph-based Coordinated Task Allocation and Socially-aware Navigation for Multi-Robot Systems: Related Works

 In this work, we explore the feasibility of multi-robot task allocation in dynamic, human-populated environments, framing it as an MR-TASN problem.
-We leverage hypergraph diffusion to dynamically adjust task allocations in response to real-time environmental changes.
+We leverage hypergraph diffusion to dynamically adjust both task allocations and navigation behaviors in response to real-time environmental changes.
 Our proposed framework, Hyper-SAMARL, provides a more adaptive and robust solution to the challenges of task allocation and socially-aware navigation in multi-robot systems.